Follow Me, Boys!: Production

 It was Ruggles' final film role.
 He continued working on television until 1968.
 Duane Chase, who played "Kurt" in The Sound of Music (1965), appears uncredited as one of the Boy Scouts.
 After this film, he left acting and thereafter only made professional appearances as himself at reunions with other Sound of Music cast members.
-Kurt Russell proved to be very popular in films produced by The Walt Disney Company.
-This was the first of seven films he made for the studio from the late 1960s through early 1970s.
+Kurt Russell proved to be very popular in films produced by Walt Disney Productions.
+This was the first of seven films he made for the studio from the late 1960s through the mid 1970s.

 Reception

 The film earned $5,350,000 in North American rentals (the cut of ticket sales sent to the studio) in 1967.

 Bosley Crowther of The New York Times panned the film as "such a clutter of sentimental blubberings about the brotherhood of the Boy Scouts and indiscriminate ladling of cornball folksy comedy that it taxes the loyalty and patience of even a one-time ardent member of the Beaver Patrol ...
 What is most painful and embarrassing is the picture this film gives of the American small town as a haven for television-type comedians having themselves a fine time with a routine of rancid clichés."
 Variety was positive, stating that the film "catches the spirit of rural America in the '30s with moving charm, blending comedy, drama and romance in buildup toward an emotionally charged climax.
 'Follow Me, Boys' is Disney at his best in this type of family entertainment."
 Philip K. Scheuer of the Los Angeles Times wrote that the film was "like a movie that might have been made 30 years ago.
 In thinking, approach, technique and every other way it could pass for a revival of the dear dead days beyond recall, and I sat there unbelieving that this many cliches could not only have been remembered but actually presented as something new."
 Richard L. Coe of The Washington Post stated, "'Follow Me, Boys' follows the formula, yet you will find it touching and heartening."
 Clifford Terry of the Chicago Tribune wrote, "Admittedly, there probably are enough chuckles and sniffles to satisfy the most rabid Disney devotees, but stretched out for more than two hours, the film seems almost as long as the 20 years it covers.
 Decidedly, far more imaginative and amusing products have been fashioned by the talent in Walt's workshop."